How to Develop a Financial Plan and When to Do It

 But a fall in stocks tends to prompt the opposite behaviour.
 Panic selling at the worst possible time locks in a loss.

-A written plan stating your behaviour if your asset value falls (10 or 20%) to invest a planned amount more per pay, or continue with original plan regardless.
+A written plan stating your plan if asset values fall (10 or 20%) to invest a planned amount more per pay, or continue with original plan regardless.

 A professional financial plan is an expensive exercise ($2000+) so you want to time this carefully to get the most value.